Wind and Hail Deductibles Explained: What Homeowners Must Know

 What triggers a wind and hail deductible vs. a standard deductible?

 Your wind and hail deductible is triggered any time a covered loss is caused specifically by wind, hail, a tornado, or wind-driven rain.
-Your standard (all-other-perils) deductible applies to everything else — fire, theft, water damage from a burst pipe, etc. The two deductibles don't overlap; only one applies per claim depending on the cause of the damage.
+Your standard (all-other-perils) deductible applies to everything else, like fire, theft, or water damage from a burst pipe.
+The two deductibles don't overlap; only one applies per claim depending on the cause of the damage.
+For more on this, see our guide on hail damage and home insurance.

 Is the wind and hail deductible calculated on my home's market value or insured value?

-It is calculated on your dwelling coverage limit (Coverage A) — the amount your insurer has agreed to pay to rebuild your home — not its market value or what you paid for it.
-These figures can differ significantly, especially in markets where land value is high or construction costs have risen, so always confirm your Coverage A on your policy declarations page.
+It is calculated on your dwelling coverage limit (Coverage A), which is the amount your insurer has agreed to pay to rebuild your home, not its market value or what you paid for it.
+These figures can differ significantly, especially in 2026 markets where land value is high or construction costs have risen sharply.
+Always confirm your Coverage A on your policy declarations page.

 Are wind and hail deductibles the same in every state?